How Black Sabbath’s ‘Headless Cross’ Began Their Downward Spiral

-The release of Black Sabbath’s ‘Headless Cross’ should have been a cause for celebration of the fact that it coincided with their 20th anniversary.
+The release of Black Sabbath’s Headless Cross should have been a cause for celebration of the fact that it coincided with their 20th anniversary.
 But by the time Sabbath’s 14th studio album arrived on April 24, 1989, guitarist Tony Iommi was all that remained from the original foursome, and the band’s career was moving into a slow downward spiral amid numerous ill-fated personal and business decisions.
 Considering all of that, the only suitable form of “celebration” might have been a funeral.

 Then again, if there’s any band capable of making a wake work to their advantage, it is Black Sabbath.
-Despite ridiculous musician turnover, Iommi had shown some serious songwriting momentum on the band’s prior offering, ‘The Eternal Idol,’ Meanwhile, the relatively unknown but very talented Tony Martin was back for his second album as lead vocalist, and the legendary Cozy Powell (Jeff Beck Group, Rainbow, Whitesnake, etc.) was also on hand to provide his percussive thunder.
-When it was all said and done, ‘Headless Cross’ would make good on the recent promise of ‘Idol’ by delivering quite possibly the most impressive and consistent set of songs found on any Sabbath LP not fronted by Ozzy Osbourne or Ronnie James Dio.
+Despite ridiculous musician turnover, Iommi had shown some serious songwriting momentum on the band’s prior offering, The Eternal Idol.
+Meanwhile, the relatively unknown but very talented Tony Martin was back for his second album as lead vocalist, and the legendary Cozy Powell (Jeff Beck Group, Rainbow, Whitesnake, etc.) was also on hand to provide his percussive thunder.
+When it was all said and done, Headless Cross would make good on the recent promise of ‘Idol’ by delivering quite possibly the most impressive and consistent set of songs found on any Sabbath LP not fronted by Ozzy Osbourne or Ronnie James Dio.

-All this would help ‘Headless Cross’ earn Black Sabbath some of its best critical reviews in years.
+All this would help Headless Cross earn Black Sabbath some of their best critical reviews in years.
 Unfortunately, however, subpar marketing efforts and widespread distribution issues seriously hampered the album’s prospects in America and other key territories.
-As a result, an project that under more propitious circumstances might have constituted something of a comeback, instead became a well-kept secret.
+As a result, a project that under more favorable circumstances might have constituted something of a comeback, instead became a well-kept secret.
 For now, Black Sabbath’s return to total respectability would have to wait.